elvirakinzina/GSH/README.md

  ```

 ## Reference
-Aznauryan et al. (2020), Bioinformatic screening and phenotypic validation of novel genomic safe harbor sites by targeted integration and transcriptome profiling
+Aznauryan et al. (2020), Discovery and validation of novel human genomic safe harbor sites for gene and cell therapies.
+Cell Genomics.
+In review

 ## License